tomravalde/urban-metabolism-process-database/README.md

 Then make any edits and additions and push the changes back to GitHub

-[TODO: This should really by done via a pull-request on a `contribute` branch.
-I'll update instructions when I've worked out how this works.]
+## TODO

+- Add a changes.txt file
+- Add a `contribute` branch
+- Protect the `master` branch
+- Work out how to get contributions via pull-requests, and change Contributing instructions accordingly

 ## More information